kroyxt/elp-documentation/docs/faq/README.md

 4. Proposed change: Describe as exactly as possible the changes or new features you propose.
 5. Effect: How will the Proposal help achieve the goals of the language?

-- Especially if it is a proposal that implements some encapsulation, describe which information is encapsulated and how.
+- Especially if it's a proposal that implements some encapsulation, describe which information is encapsulated and how.
 - Does your change affects the accessibility of the language?

 6. Scope: Which new elements will be introduced into the language (if any)?